dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 server you specify.
 Omit &lt;command&gt; to see a full list of possible commands.

+When used with --control, this command skips the slow setup.
+To force setup, use --control-setup=yes instead.

 ##### Example

 To open a django shell in a tmux window using the `2018-04-13_18.16` release.